 When running a business, information technology (IT) can be complex, time-consuming, and essential.
-However finding, hiring, and training qualified IT staff members has become more difficult than ever.
+However finding, hiring, and training qualified staff and getting the right IT services has become more difficult than ever.
 With long hiring periods due to the specialization of the role, 41% of companies cite a talent shortage as the biggest obstacle to adopting new digital workplace technologies.
 Globally this skill gap is expected to grow, and by 2030, it may cause around $8.5 trillion in unrealized annual revenues.

 With the shortage having no end in sight, organizations attempting to wait it out may have to continue to do so indefinitely.
 While having a full-time IT specialist on the payroll can be appealing, it’s also expensive to maintain them.
 A single IT specialist is paid $57,000 annually on average, which can scale up depending on years of experience.
 As a result, cost justification becomes a factor, as they’ll continue to be paid even on days when everything is going smoothly.

 To fill the gap between talent shortage, lengthy hiring periods, and cost justification, managed IT services have become a key component for many companies globally.
 They provide access to a group of IT specialists who can help on-demand and fill several different roles.
 Not only can small businesses benefit from using IT service management, but they support organizations of any size across most industries.
 Here are 15 of the top benefits.